Homepage > Journal > The best programming languages for product managers

 • Solving problems (business, technical and organizational)

-• Making critical decisions in a more informed and rational way and based on specific reasons.
+• Making critical decisions in a more informed and rational way and based on specific reasons

-Hence, you should not treat the knowledge of programming languages as the ability to create a digital product by yourself.
+You shouldn't treat the knowledge of programming languages as the ability to create a digital product by yourself.

 It's about understanding the programming language and, in particular, its: